The-AI-Alliance/microsite-template/README-template.md

 1. Convert placeholder _variables_ to the correct values, using the [`finish-microsite.sh`](https://github.com/The-AI-Alliance/microsite-template/blob/main/finish-microsite.sh) script.
 1. Modify the "header buttons" in `docs/includes/header_buttons_custom.html`to be what you want to appear at the top of each page.
 See the [OTDI](https://the-ai-alliance.github.io/open-trusted-data-initiative/) site for an example customization.
 Or if you don't want any buttons, delete the contents of that file (but don't delete the file...).
 1. Add your initial custom content for the pages in the `docs` directory.
-1. Add custom content to the `README.md` in the repo.
+1. Add your initial custom content to the `README.md` in the repo.
-1. Merge changes to the `latest` branch.
+1. Merge changes to the `latest` branch and push both branches upstream.
-1. Push all updates upstream on the `main` and `latest` branches: `git push --all`.
+1. Edit the repo's _Settings_.
-1. On the repo's home page in GitHub, click the "gear" next to "About" (upper right-hand side).
-In the _Edit repository details_ that pops up, check the box to _Use your GitHub Pages website_ and enter appropriate _Topics_.
+  1. On the repo's home page in GitHub, click the _Settings_ "gear" on the upper right-hand side.
+  1. Scroll down to _Features_ and click _Discussions_ to enable them (unless you don't want them; in this case, remove the URL on the `docs/contributing.markdown` page!).
+  1. On the left-hand side, click the link for _Pages_.
+Under _Branch_, select the `latest` branch, then select the `/docs` directory.
-1. Add the website to the Alliance GitHub organization [landing page](https://github.com/The-AI-Alliance/) and the Alliance GitHub Pages [website](https://the-ai-alliance.github.io/#the-ai-alliance-projects).
+1. Add the website to the Alliance GitHub organization [landing page](https://github.com/The-AI-Alliance/) and the Alliance GitHub [website](https://the-ai-alliance.github.io/#the-ai-alliance-projects).
-1. When finished, delete this file, `README-template.md`, and `finish-microsite.sh` from both branches!
+1. Delete this file, `README-template.md`, and `finish-microsite.sh` from both branches!

 > [!NOTE]
 > We are planning to automate as many of the manual steps as we can.